 How can you prevent dog waste from ruining your yard?
-There's good news: you can teach your dog to relieve himself only in one specific area.
-Here's how to do it:
+Here's the good news: you can teach your dog to relieve himself in only one area.
+Choose a specific dog potty spot and train your dog to use it.

 Choose a Spot

-Choose a spot outside of the high traffic areas of your yard.
+Choose a dog potty spot outside of the high traffic areas of your yard.
 The spot you designate should be appropriate for the size of your dog.
 A small area might be fine for a toy or small breed dog, but larger breeds are going to need more space.
+Your dog won't wat to keep peeing and pooping in such a tiny area that it becomes very smelly and dirty.

-Sometimes dogs choose their own spot.
-Does your dog often return to one spot frequently to relieve himself?
-If so, try to make this his toilet area as long as it's realistic for you and your desired yard use.
+Sometimes, a dog will choose his own spot.
+If your dog often returns to one are frequently to relieve himself, try to make this his toilet area.
+Just make sure the chosen spot is realistic for you and your desired yard use.

 Keep the Area Clean